metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v1alpha1_manifest.md

 Required:

-- `image` (String) The rados image name.
+- `image` (String) image is the rados image name.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `monitors` (List of String) A collection of Ceph monitors.
+- `monitors` (List of String) monitors is a collection of Ceph monitors.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

 Optional:

-- `fs_type` (String) Filesystem type of the volume that you want to mount.
+- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#rbd TODO: how do we prevent errors in the filesystem from compromising the machine
-- `keyring` (String) Keyring is the path to key ring for RBDUser.
+- `keyring` (String) keyring is the path to key ring for RBDUser.
 Default is /etc/ceph/keyring.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `pool` (String) The rados pool name.
+- `pool` (String) pool is the rados pool name.
 Default is rbd.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `read_only` (Boolean) ReadOnly here will force the ReadOnly setting in VolumeMounts.
+- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `secret_ref` (Attributes) SecretRef is name of the authentication secret for RBDUser.
+- `secret_ref` (Attributes) secretRef is name of the authentication secret for RBDUser.
 If provided overrides keyring.
 Default is nil.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--cluster_checks_runner--config--volumes--rbd--secret_ref))
-- `user` (String) The rados user name.
+- `user` (String) user is the rados user name.
 Default is admin.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

 <a id="nestedatt--spec--cluster_checks_runner--config--volumes--rbd--secret_ref"></a>
 ### Nested Schema for `spec.cluster_checks_runner.config.volumes.rbd.secret_ref`